NREL/graph-env/joss/paper.md

 # Examples of usage

-This package is a generalization of methods employed in the optimization of molecular structure for energy storage applications, funded by DOE's Advanced Research Projects Agency - Energy [@sv2021multi].
+This package is a generalization of methods employed in the optimization of molecular structure for energy storage applications, funded by US Department of Energy (DOE)'s Advanced Research Projects Agency - Energy [@sv2021multi].
 Specifically, this package enables optimization against a surrogate objective function based on high-throughput density functional theory calculations [@Sowndarya_S_V_2021; @St_John_2020_a; @St_John_2020_b] by considering